Top 4 IB schools in USA

 - Career-related Programme (CP).

-- At Shu Ren International School, educators and administrators believe that learning based on the specific demands of today's job market and students' own interests prepares pupils to thrive and achieve success throughout their lives.
-Their educational and upbringing approaches develop self-confident and well-rounded individuals who compassionately contribute to the betterment of the world.
+At Shu Ren International School, educators and administrators believe learning should match the exact demands of today’s job market, but also the students own interests, because that way pupils can actually thrive and reach success throughout their lives.
+Their teaching and upbringing style helps shape self-confident, well-rounded people who contribute in a compassionate way to the improvement of the world, not just for now but for later as well.

 Examples of the best private schools in the USA with the IB programme: